Scott Wright (footballer): Aberdeen

+Dundee loan and Dons emergence

 Wright was loaned to Dundee on 31 January 2019, until the end of the 2018–19 season.
 Dundee were relegated at the end of the season.

 After making his return to Aberdeen the following season, Wright featured for the club several times in the UEFA Europa League qualifying round, as well as in the first few league matches.
 However, in September 2019, he suffered a cruciate ligament injury in training and was forced to miss out on the rest of the season.